aissamboudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14 : Display lines containing the pattern “root” from the file /etc/passwd 15 : count number lines containing a word in specific file Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+17 : Display all the lines in the file /etc/passwd that do not contain the pattern bin